soniaturcotte/soniaturcotte.com/writing/book-roundup-sept-dec-2023.md

 [Sunburn](https://app.thestorygraph.com/books/dfc96449-adbc-4c90-b8a2-c70062f55d63) by Chloe Michelle Howarth: Thick with yearning (let girls be gay).

-[Small Things Like These](https://app.thestorygraph.com/books/5c578246-7c45-44f3-96b5-da6b9cd5b281) by Claire Keegan: How difficult and simple it is to refuse the complicit silence of communities in the face abuse by the Irish Catholic church.
+[Small Things Like These](https://app.thestorygraph.com/books/5c578246-7c45-44f3-96b5-da6b9cd5b281) by Claire Keegan: How difficult and simple it is to refuse the complicit silence of abuse by the Irish Catholic church.

 [Old God’s Time](https://app.thestorygraph.com/books/2b871acd-5c20-4966-be8c-5cf901fe99e1) by Sebastian Barry: More abuse by Irish Catholics, _quite_ a different response.